Group Leader "Diet-Induced Metabolic Alterations", HI-MAG

 Principal Investigator

-Principal Investigator of the Helmholtz Young Investigator Group "Diet-Induced Metabolic Alterations" at the Helmholtz Institute for Metabolic, Obesity and Vascular Research (HI-MAG), Helmholtz Zentrum München, based at the University of Leipzig
+Principal Investigator of the Research Group "Diet-Induced Metabolic Alterations" at the Helmholtz Institute for Metabolic, Obesity and Vascular Research (HI-MAG) of Helmholtz Munich at Leipzig University and the University of Leipzig Medical Center.

 Postdoctoral Fellow

-Postdoctoral Fellowship at the Max Planck Institute for Metabolism Research in Cologne, Germany, in the laboratory of Prof. Jens Brüning, focusing on the neuronal control of metabolism
+Postdoctoral Fellow in the laboratory of Prof. Jens Brüning at the Max Planck Institute for Metabolism Research in Cologne, Germany, studying the neuronal control of metabolism.

 Doctoral Researcher

-Doctoral Researcher at the Medical University of Vienna under the supervision of Dr. Harald Esterbauer, Department of Laboratory Medicine, focusing on the molecular mechanisms of metabolic inflammation
+Doctoral Researcher in the laboratory of Dr. Harald Esterbauer at the Department of Laboratory Medicine, Medical University of Vienna, studying the molecular mechanisms of metabolic inflammation.

 Honors and Awards

-- EFSD / Novo Nordisk Foundation Future Leaders Programm 2022
+- EFSD / Novo Nordisk Foundation Future Leaders Program 2022